 The Three Branding Strategies That Will Help You Stand Out in the Saturated Beauty Market and How to Implement Them in Your Beauty Business.

 It’s no secret that the beauty industry is heavily saturated.
-According to a report from Edited, beauty brands make up a whopping $532 billion global industry.
-And in the U.S. market alone, the beauty industry is expected to cross $130 billion in sales by early next year, according to Euromonitor.
+According to a report from McKinsey, the beauty market is expected to reach approximately $580 billion by 2027, growing by a projected 6 percent a year.

 There’s a lot of competition out there, but there’s also a lot to gain.